ReemHal/letter_images/README.md

 ### Extract information from a single letter image

-To extract layout and content information from a single letter image, import letter_images into your script.
-This class handles letters saved as images.
+The __letter_image__ class in the __[letter_image.py]https://github.com/ReemHal/letter_images/blob/master/letter_image.py__ script is the main class that handles images of letters.
 Functions in this class identify blocks of text in the image, extract text within each block, identify different parts of the letter as sender/header, recipient, date, subject, letter boday, signature, and notes/enclosures.
-There are also functions to display the contours in the image, display the image, print  out the raw text within the image (without segmenting it into blocks), and display the text within each part of the processed letter.
+There are also functions to display the position of each part in the letter, display the letter image, and display the text within each identified part of the letter.

 #### Example